web2py/py4web/docs/chapter-05.rst

 From scratch
 ------------

-Apps can be created using the dashboard or directly from the filesystem.
+Apps can be created from the dashboard or directly on the filesystem.
-Here, we are going to do it manually, as the Dashboard is already described in its own chapter.
+We will do it manually here; the dashboard is covered in its own chapter.

-Keep in mind that an app is a Python module; therefore it needs only a folder and a ``__init__.py`` file in that folder.
+An app is a Python package, so all you need is a folder containing an ``__init__.py`` file.

 .. note::
-   An empty *__init__.py* file is not strictly needed since Python 3.3, but it will be useful later on.
+   Strictly speaking, ``__init__.py`` is not required since Python 3.3 (which supports namespace packages), but creating one keeps things simple and lets you add code there later.

-Open a command prompt and go to your main py4web folder.
-Enter the following simple commands in order to create a new empty **myapp** app:
+Open a command prompt and ``cd`` into your apps folder.
+Run these two commands to create an empty **myapp** app:

 .. code:: bash

    mkdir apps/myapp
-   echo '' > apps/myapp/__init__.py
+   touch apps/myapp/__init__.py

 .. tip::
-   for Windows, you must use backslashes (i.e. ``\``) instead of slashes.
+   On Windows, use backslashes (``\``) in paths instead of slashes.

-If you now restart py4web or
-press the “Reload Apps” in the Dashboard, py4web will find this module, import it, and recognize it as an app, simply because of its location.
+If you now restart py4web (or press “Reload Apps” in the Dashboard), py4web finds this folder, imports it, and recognises it as an app — purely from its location.

-By default py4web runs in *lazy watch* mode (see the :ref:`run command option`) for automatic reloading of the apps whenever it changes, which is very useful in a development environment.
-In production or debugging environment, it's better to run py4web with a command like this:
+By default py4web runs in *lazy watch* mode (see :ref:`run command option`), which automatically reloads an app the first time it is requested after a change.
+That is very useful during development.
+In production or while debugging an unrelated issue, you may want to disable the watcher:

 .. code:: bash

     py4web run apps --watch off

-A py4web app is not required to do anything.
-It could just be a container for static files or arbitrary code that other apps may want to import and access.
-Yet typically most apps are designed to expose static or dynamic web pages.
+A py4web app does not have to *do* anything.
+It can be a container for static files or for utility code that other apps import.
+Most apps, however, exist to serve static or dynamic web pages, which is what we will look at next.

 Static web pages
 ----------------

-To expose static web pages you simply need to create a ``static`` subfolder, and any file in there will be automatically published:
+To serve static files, create a ``static`` subfolder.
+Anything you place inside it is automatically published:

 .. code:: bash